autonomi-ai/nos/docs/custom-models.md

 spec
 ```

 We use Ray to orchestrate custom model workers with configure runtime environments.
-For example, if you want to run a model on a custom runtime environment, you can provide custom `pip` requirements (see [example](/docs/custom-model-support.md)).